 - a.
-Any nonconsensual sexual conduct or attempted nonconsensual sexual conduct which occurs on or off the UCF campus. - Consent, to be valid, must be freely and actively given and in mutually understandable words or actions. - Consent to one form of sexual activity can never imply consent to other forms of sexual activity. - Consent is not the lack of resistance; there is no duty to fight off a sexual aggressor. - Consent can be withdrawn at anytime, as long as the withdrawal is clearly communicated by the person withdrawing consent through words or actions. - 5.
-A person shall not knowingly take advantage of another person who is under 18 years of age, mentally defective, under the influence of prescribed medication, alcohol or other chemical drugs, or who is not conscious or awake, and thus is not able to give consent as defined above.
+Any nonconsensual sexual conduct or attempted nonconsensual sexual conduct which occurs on or off the UCF campus. - Consent, to be valid, must be freely and actively given and in mutually understandable words or actions. - Consent to one form of sexual activity can never imply consent to other forms of sexual activity. - Consent is not the lack of resistance; there is no duty to fight off a sexual aggressor. - Consent can be withdrawn at anytime, as long as the withdrawal is clearly communicated by the person withdrawing consent through words or actions.

+- 5. A person shall not knowingly take advantage of another person who is under 18 years of age, mentally defective, under the influence of prescribed medication, alcohol or other chemical drugs, or who is not conscious or awake, and thus is not able to give consent as defined above.
 Further, a person shall not physically or verbally coerce another person to engage in any form of sexual conduct, to the end that consent as defined above is not given. - b.
 Obscene or indecent behavior, which includes, but is not limited to, exposure of one's sexual organs or the lewd display of sexual behavior. - c.
-Conduct of a sexual nature that creates an intimidating, hostile, or offensive campus, educational, or working environment for another person.
-This includes unwanted, unwelcome, inappropriate, or irrelevant sexual or gender-based activities, comments or gestures. - d.
+Sexual Harassment: defined as conduct (verbal or physical) of a sexual nature that, due to the severity and pervasiveness of the conduct and the targeted nature of the conduct on the basis of sex, creates an objectively intimidating, hostile, or offensive campus, educational, or working environment for another person.
+This definition also applies to unwanted, unwelcome, inappropriate, or irrelevant sexual or gender-based activities, sexual advances, or requests for sexual favors, when (i) submission to such conduct is made either explicitly or implicitly a term or condition of a student's academic or extracurricular participation, or employment; or (ii) submission to or rejection of such conduct or request is used as the basis for employment decisions or to determine participation in academic or extracurricular activities.
+Sexual harassment under this provision is conduct (verbal or physical behavior) that would constitute sexual harassment under federal or state civil rights laws or under University Regulation UCF-3.001. - d.
 Condoning or encouraging acts of sexual misconduct as defined above or failing to stop an act of sexual misconduct while it is occurring.